 - Add the onion rings to the dressing.
 This helps remove some of the sharp flavor of the onions.

 - Lightly cook the peaches on a grill or in a pan on the stovetop.

 - Arrange the torn lettuce in a plate, then top with the grilled peach segments.

 - Remove the onions from the dressing then arrange on top of the lettuce.

 - Top with the crumbled feta cheese, and decorate with a few lavender twigs.

-- Drizzle the dressing on the salad, and then serve.
+- Drizzle the dressing on the salad and serve.

 Lavender Essential Oil — The Best Way to Use Lavender

 Out of all the various uses lavender is known for, its essential oil form is probably the most popular.
 Lavender oil is prized for its anti-inflammatory, antifungal and therapeutic benefits.
-It's comprised of over 150 active constituents that are rich in esters, which are aromatic molecules that contain antispasmodic, calming and stimulating properties.
+It's rich in esters, which are aromatic molecules that contain antispasmodic, anti-inflammatory and adaptogenic properties.14

 Making Lavender Essential Oil